muhammad-arslan7/Advanced-JavaScript/README.md

 #### 🔧 11.
 JavaScript Internals & Engine Optimizations

+## Tip:
+Try reading the first overview file in each folder to understand the folder Structure and files.
+All the folders are formatted in same order mentioned in their **01.--overview.md**

 ## 🚀 Next Steps
 To reach the **top 1%**, you must:
 - Build projects